 One important decision you’ll want to make before starting out is what business structure is right for you.
 Different business structures have different tax and compliance implications.
 Your choice will depend on a variety of factors including how you plan to take and maximize deductions, what type of clients you work with, and how you plan on growing your business in the future.

 Some of the most common choices for independent professionals include Sole Proprietor, LLC, S Corp, and C Corp.
 When deciding on a business structure, you should always seek individual accounting and legal professional advice for legal and tax decisions.

-4. Learn the Legal Requirements that Will Apply to Your Business
+4. Learn about Legal Requirements

 While writing a business plan, deciding how to market your services, and building a professional brand are all important aspects to starting a small business, the legal side of things is equally important.
 There are many key steps to take to ensure your business operates with all of the required licenses and permits.